 We will always keep you informed about the reasons for recommending veterinary surgery for your pet as well as any post-operative care you will need to provide once your pet has returned home.
 We practice stringent surgical protocols at our clinic.

-At The Landing Veterinary Clinic, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trama.
+At The Landing Veterinary Hospital, we perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trama.

 Our Gibsons vets routinely perform the following elective and non-elective surgeries:

 For pets suffering from ear, nose, and throat disorders, we offer soft tissue surgical procedures.